-In a nutshell: This article is an overview of your F-150 SuperCab's audio system and its upgrade options.
+In brief: This Crutchfield Research Garage article gives you an overview of your F-150 SuperCab's stock stereo system and your aftermarket upgrade options.
 Use our vehicle selector to find the gear that will fit your truck.

 Even the most casual sports fan knows the clichés that flow out of every media outlet every time the previous year's champs prepare to open a new season: No matter the sport, we're all helpfully reminded that last year was last year, staying number one is tough, and that the other teams are really going to go after them because being the champ is like having a target on your back.

 Is it boring, bland sports-speak?
 Of course it is.
 Alas, it's also true, which makes the Ford F-Series pickup's 3-decade-long (and counting) run at the top of the truck sales charts all the more amazing.
 Talk about your 3-peats.

 Needless to say, with huge profits and prestige at stake, Ford had a lot riding on the 12th generation F-Series that debuted in 2009.
 The new line, led by the wildly popular F-150, didn't disappoint, with a tough new look, three useful body styles, an amazing array of trim levels and options, and the rugged versatility that people – lots and lots of people – want from a pickup.
 Not surprisingly, the F-Series isn’t just the most popular truck in the country; it's one of the most popular vehicles of any kind.

 The F-150's standard radio (Crutchfield Research Photo)

 Factory stereo system